-DISCOVERY PLAN
+DISCOVERY PLAN 1.

 Discovery is intended to be conducted under Texas Rule of Civil Procedure 190.3 (Level 2).

 PRELIMINARY STATEMENT

+2.

-is a 130-unit federally subsidized multifamily apartment complex with rents subsidized by the United States Department of Housing and Urban Development.
-Defendants illegally denied Plaintiff application to move into the apartment occupied by his fiancee, Plaintiff .
-Plaintiffs seek (1) damages for wrongful denial; (2) a declaratory judgment that Defendants' tenant selection policies violate governing federal regulations and handbooks; (3) an injunction directing Defendants to revise their tenant selection policies to conform to the requirements of the applicable federal regulations; and (4) an injunction directing Defendants to permit Plaintiff to move into Plaintiff apartment at ...
+apartment complex with rents subsidized by the United States Department of Housing and Urban Development.
+Defendants illegally denied Plaintiff application to move into the apartment occupied by his fiancee, Plaintiff Constant.
+Plaintiffs seek (1) damages for wrongful denial; (2) a declaratory judgment that Defendants' tenant selection CHAPTER 6, EXHIBIT 2 policies violate governing federal regulations and handbooks; (3) an injunction directing Defendants to revise their tenant selection policies to conform to the requirements of the applicable federal regulations; and (4) an injunction directing Defendants to permit Plaintiff to move into Plaintiff apartment at PARTIES 3.
+Plaintiffs, are both adult residents and of Travis County.
+4. Defendant , L.P. is a Texas limited liability partnership doing business as in Austin, Travis County, Texas.
+It may be served by serving its agent, at 1054 Springdale Road, Austin, Texas 78721.
+5. Defendant is the on-site property manager at and an employee of She acted within the scope of her employment in her actions complained of in this petition.
+She may be served at the property management office at The office telephone number is VENUE 6.